 - Not ideal if the site design/layout needs to match across languages because you'd have to update each project individually

-Using Weglot is still the easiest to implement solution at this time.
+Using a tool like Weglot is still the easiest to implement solution at this time.
+Weglot is a multilingual website translation service that works great with Webflow.
 For approximately $20 a month, you can have your website automatically translated to 3 languages and automatically stay up to date as you make changes to content or add additional pages.
 With Weglot, a multi-lingual site can be created simply by adding their code to your website and connecting your subdomains to Weglot's server.
 Of course, you can also add manual translations as needed through Weglot's dashboard.
 If you want to maintain 3 localized websites in different languages with the same content and layout, this option is preferable and most likely more affordable than duplicating sites manually.